jwoglom/tconnectsync/README.md

 0,15,30,45  *  *   *   *   root   /path/to/tconnectsync/run.sh
 ```

-You can use one of the same `run.sh` files mentioned above in the Supervisord example, but remove the `--auto-update` flag since you are handling the functionality for running the script periodically yourself.
+You can use one of the same `run.sh` files referenced above, but remove the `--auto-update` flag since you are handling the functionality for running the script periodically yourself.

 ## Tandem APIs